 Dimitris has extensive experience in teaching social network analysis and research methods at post-graduate level.
 He has taught classes on the topic in multiple European Universities, including Bristol, Edinburgh, Essex, European University Institute, Milan, Malmo and Roskilde.
-He has been external examiner of 8 successfully completed PhDs in five European Universities.
+He has been an external examiner of eight successfully completed PhDs in five European Universities.

 He is currently a senior researcher (20%) to the INCLUDE HORIZON 2020 ERC grant overseeing research design and networks data analysis.
 For his ongoing research projects; he is supervising three post-docs, four research assistants and two PhD students.

 Academic Output Since 2014